ajorgensen89/api_5/README.md

 This product will be using data saved and sent from the API to the React frontend to produce a user friendly website for interaction.<br>
 The idea of this wesbsite is to offer a platform for users to share and comment on other users blurbs.
 The blurbs can be voted for, to show and highlight the best content.<br>
 Users with the best blurbs on the website can be followed.<br>
-All users will be able to view, create, edit and delete their own content.<br>
+All users will be able to view, create, edit and delete their own content and own a profile page that they can customise.<br>

 <br>

 ## Agile.
-User Stories were created with [Github](https://github.com/) to develope ideas for a website where users can save and access their content to create blurbs about walkthing through different seasons, vote on the best content while following particular users that they enjoy hearing from.<br>
+User Stories were created with [Github](https://github.com/) to develope ideas for a website where users can save and access their content to create blurbs about walking through different topics and seasons with images and storys, vote on the best content, while following particular users that they enjoy hearing from.<br>
 <br>

 A User Story Project can be created within the repository itself to hold issues to follow, while creating the project.<br>